rafi/awesome-vim-colorschemes/docs/romainl-Apprentice.md

 [Elysian](https://github.com/nhooyr/elysian.vim) is a new very nice colorscheme for 256color terminal emulators inspired by Apprentice.

-[apprentice-theme](https://github.com/sjas/apprentice-theme) is a port to spacemacs.
+[Apprentice-theme](https://github.com/sjas/apprentice-theme) is a port to spacemacs.

+[Warlock](https://github.com/hardselius/warlock) is a brand new greyscale variant worth trying if Apprentice's already low contrast is still too much.

 Go team!